 Research in this area is also beneficial for practitioners.
 First, understanding the implications, opportunities and threats of data-based individuals enables suppliers of digital technologies to form closer and stronger connections with their customers and to build services and devices that better match their expectations and improve their everyday lives.
 Second, this research can help to develop policies and practices that improve the usage of digital technologies and tackle arising challenges on a societal level.
 By encouraging a systematic focus on the data-based individual, this workshop strives for a common understanding of the role of the individual and the challenges and opportunities owing to novel digital technologies and emerging virtual worlds.

 The 5th DOTI-workshop on “The digitized individual – from quantified-self to metaverse” will be held in Copenhagen, Denmark, in conjunction with ICIS 2022 and is scheduled for 11 December 2022, 1:00 PM - 5:00 PM.
 To promote further impactful research on individuals, strong emphasis during the workshop will be given to paper development discussions, among others, facilitated by discussants providing direct feedback.
-As part of the workshop, an expert panel (topic tbd) will provide thought-provoking discussions on important aspects and trends in this particular domain.
+As part of the workshop, an expert panel on "Metaverse: a real change for individuals and society or just another research arena?" will provide thought-provoking discussions on important aspects and trends in this particular domain.
 Workshop participants will be charged a registration fee that will include snacks and coffee breaks (details will be announced as the conference program is finalized).

 Possible topics of submissions include, but are not limited to:

 - Opportunities and consequences of virtual individuals in the metaverse, such as

 - Extended omnichannel commerce and new consumption patterns

 - Digital interaction and collaboration among virtual individuals